“Once it happens for the first time, dread takes over.”

 Have Your Say!

 What do you think?
 Have you experienced challenges associated with panic?
 Where did it happen, and what did you do?
 Do you suffer from Agoraphobia?
-Leave your comments in the space provided below.
+Send your comments via our contact form.